 Key Commodity: Copper, Gold, Silver

-The Crystal Haven project embraces an area of approximately 50 square kilometres about 10 km south-west of the town of Almaden in North Queensland.
+The Crystal Haven project embraces an area of approximately 50 square kilometres in the Almaden District in North Queensland.
 The region has been an active producer of base and precious metals for 150 years, notably around the town of Chillagoe, which lies 25 km to the north-west of Almaden.
 A sealed road, a railway line, and a high-tension power line serve Almaden and Chillagoe and connect them to the port of Cairns.
 Cairns is approximately 200km to the east of the Project.

 Although exposure is limited, a combination of the presence of old mine workings, geophysical surveys and remote sensing, and mapping and extensive sampling for geochemical determination, backed up by some drilling, has outlined the presence of a large and complex mineralised feature in the Crystal Haven project area, focussed on two, or possibly three, centres of porphyry intrusion with peripheral stockworks, breccias, and quartz veining, with indications that there may be a large parent body at depth below.